geographiclib/geographiclib/00README.txt

   * Use invf = 0 to mean a sphere in constructors to some classes.

+  * The makefile creates a library and includes an install target.

 Changes between 2009-02 and 2009-01 versions:

   * Fix documentation of constructors (flattening -> inverse